abrahamchan/PPTChecker/README.md

 ## Installation

-1. Install all dependencies listed in `requirements.txt` by running this command:
+1. PPTChecker requires Python 3+.
+Install all dependencies listed in `requirements.txt` by running this command:

 ```
 pip install -r requirements.txt